 - A musty smell may indicate mold.
 Crawl spaces tend to have high moisture levels, and that attracts mold.
 The humidity levels can get particularly bad in crawl spaces with dirt floors, and the mold can get into wooden structures like floor joists.
 So, while the mold itself won’t always have a distinctive odor, the rotting wood that it creates will produce the nasty odor of mildew.
 Anything stored in a crawl space should be periodically inspected for mold; if you find any mold, call in a professional to remove it.
 Molds release mycotoxins, and these can be extremely harmful to your respiratory system.

 - Even without mold, moisture can create bad smells in your crawl space.
 When the concrete slab is poured, moisture can become trapped underneath if.
-Water vapor eventually finds its way through the slab, and bacteria that forms in the places the vapor collects can create an odor.
+The water vapor eventually finds its way through the slab, and bacteria that forms in the places the vapor collects can create an odor.

 - Earthen floors create their own problems.
 In addition to increasing moisture in the crawl space that attracts mold, the soil in an unsealed crawl space can contain organic matter like leaves and manure.
 When these things rot, they emit odors that eventually travel into the air ducts.